 This website, SkyVisionSolutions.org, operates as a noncommercial entity under the name of SkyVision Solutions.
-SkyVision Solutions may also use related website domain names of SmartGridAwareness.org, or TheTruthAboutSmartGrids.org.
+SkyVision Solutions also uses a related website domain name of SmartGridAwareness.org.
 This website is devoted to the thoughtful discussion of implementation issues related to the smart grid as well as the potential hazards related to radiofrequency (RF) radiation emissions from all wireless devices, including smart meters.
 As a bit of a skeptic, the moderator for this website believes that the so-called “smart grid” may not be all that “smart.”
 Or maybe it should just be stated that the smart grid is not currently being implemented in a smart manner.
 It is acknowledged that there is a need to modernize the electrical grid.
 So although the moderator may have an “opinion” for the issues discussed, a rational presentation of evidence and supporting arguments is planned for those views.

 In addition to the overall objective of raising the public’s awareness to serious issues related to the deployment of smart grid systems, this website aims to address those issues from a consumer protection perspective.
 That is, this website distinguishes itself from most other opposition groups and websites which may at least create an image that their primary goal is to “stop smart meters.”
 The ultimate goal of the information on this website is to raise awareness in a way to help like-minded people protect themselves and other consumers from the many risks and costs related to current smart grid systems.
 This may or may not involve “stopping” smart meters and most likely involves addressing consumer and societal issues that remain unresolved by the utilities and smart grid industry.